What is Crossfit

 Our response to Crossfit

-We are for safe training, with clean, clear technique and with optimal time costs.
+We are for safe training, with a clean, clear technique, and with optimal time costs.
 As an example, you can watch a video of the main part of the functional strength training, which we shot in one take with the participants of the gym workshop in Arkhangelsk.
 If you watch it all, or rather, train with us on the video, then make sure that you can “kill” and “stumble” on the simplest movements with minimal risk of injury.
 The only secret is to choose your own weight for the dumbbells – the heavier the dumbbell, the stronger the load.
-And here is the most important thing: you can get injured even with simple movements, if the motion will be excessive for you personally.
+And here is the most important thing: you can get injured even with simple movements if the motion will be excessive for you personally.
 Proper weights (dumbbells) must be selected so that it is manageable.

 Any methodology or training program will not bring the proper result if you neglect the issue of nutrition.
 In Crossfit, as in any other high-intensity power sport, the training athlete experiences enormous loads.
 Therefore, Crossfit nutrition should be carefully balanced to help the athlete recover the lost energy as quickly as possible.